biobakery/MetaPhlAn/strainphlan2_src/README.md

   --secondary_sample_with_n_markers SECONDARY_SAMPLE_WITH_N_MARKERS
                         Threshold defining the minimun number of markers to keep a secondary sample.
-Default 20 --phylophlan_mode PHYLOPHLAN_MODE
-                        The precision of the phylogenetic analysis {fast, normal [default], accurate}
-  --phylophlan_configuration PHYLOPHLAN_CONFIGURATION
+Default 20 --phylophlan_configuration PHYLOPHLAN_CONFIGURATION
                         The PhyloPhlAn configuration file --mutation_rates      If specified will produced a mutation rates table for